 The betting exchange simply provides the platform and pairs bettors against each other for bets to take place.
 The exchange takes a commission for this service - Smarkets charge an industry-low 2% commission on net market profit only.

-Simply put, an exchange offers users the ability to bet without bookmakers.
 Instead of being limited to the odds set by bookies, and only having an option to back the result, the betting exchange facilitates users to go head-to-head against each other and create their own markets - one backing and one laying.
 For instance if you think the football team you want to back are going to drift to a bigger price due to team news, you can put a request up and set a higher price than is currently available and another user may think you are wrong about your estimation and be prepared to match your bet at the bigger price.

 This simple example explains how a betting exchange works.